NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 <br/>

-**Schedules: Vacancy Periods**
+**Schedules: Unavailable Period Types**

-Specifies the vacancy periods.
-Enter a date range like "Dec 15 - Jan 15".
-Optionally, can enter hour of the day like "Dec 15 2 - Jan 15 20" (start hour can be 0 through 23 and end hour can be 1 through 24).
+Specifies the unavailable period types.
+Possible types are column names defined in unavailable_periods.csv.
 If multiple periods, use a comma-separated list.

-- **Name:** ``schedules_vacancy_periods``
+- **Name:** ``schedules_unavailable_period_types``
 - **Type:** ``String``

 - **Required:** ``false``

 <br/>

-**Schedules: Power Outage Periods**
+**Schedules: Unavailable Period Dates**

-Specifies the power outage periods.
+Specifies the unavailable period date ranges.
 Enter a date range like "Dec 15 - Jan 15".
+If multiple periods, use a comma-separated list.
 Optionally, can enter hour of the day like "Dec 15 2 - Jan 15 20" (start hour can be 0 through 23 and end hour can be 1 through 24).
 If multiple periods, use a comma-separated list.

-- **Name:** ``schedules_power_outage_periods``
+- **Name:** ``schedules_unavailable_period_dates``
 - **Type:** ``String``

 - **Required:** ``false``

 <br/>

-**Schedules: Power Outage Periods Window Natural Ventilation Availability**
+**Schedules: Unavailable Period Window Natural Ventilation Availabilities**

-The availability of the natural ventilation schedule during the power outage periods.
+The availability of the natural ventilation schedule during unavailable periods.
 Valid choices are 'regular schedule', 'always available', 'always unavailable'.
 If multiple periods, use a comma-separated list.

-- **Name:** ``schedules_power_outage_periods_window_natvent_availability``
+- **Name:** ``schedules_unavailable_period_window_natvent_availabilities``
 - **Type:** ``String``

 - **Required:** ``false``